 Not content with being the world's biggest, Nagoya Station is also one of its busiest transport centers with more than 193,000 people passing through each day.
-And with extensive shopping opportunities and great restaurants, you need not even leave the station to sample many of the delights of the city without ever leaving the station.
+It has extensive retail shops and great restaurants where you can sample many of the delights of the city without ever leaving the station.

-Nagoya is near the physical center of Japan.
-The centrality, both physically and strategically, of the area around Nagoya has continued through the centuries, and includes the great warlords Toyotomi Hideyoshi, Oda Nobunaga and Tokugawa Ieyasu, the three most famous samurai in Japanese history, all have origins in Nagoya and played a part in reunifying Japan after a century of civil war.
+The great warlords Toyotomi Hideyoshi, Oda Nobunaga and Tokugawa Ieyasu, the three most famous samurai in Japanese history, all have origins in Nagoya and played a part in reunifying Japan after a century of civil war.

 Hideyoshi was born in what is now Nagoya, as was Nobunaga, who made Nagoya Castle his home for many years.
-Ieyasu's importance to Nagoya may exceed even that of the others.
-Ieyasu was born in Okazaki Castle in Aichi prefecture (Nagoya's prefecture), and the legacy of the most important sub-branch of the Tokugawa Clan lives on in the Tokugawa Art Museum, which continues to be managed by the family foundation, and has its home in Nagoya.
+Ieyasu was born in Okazaki Castle in Aichi prefecture (Nagoya's prefecture), and the legacy of the most important sub-branch of the Tokugawa Clan lives on in the Tokugawa Art Museum , which continues to be managed by the family foundation.

 Though the castle at Kiyosu is the oldest in the area, it is the towering Nagoya Castle that is the symbol of the city.
-Walking its grounds while chatting with ‘samurai warriors' dressed in full armor will give you an unmistakable taste for the historical importance of the city.
+Walking its grounds while chatting with "samurai warriors" dressed in full armor will give you a taste of the historical importance of the city.

 Despite it being a thriving city center, in late March everyone stops what they are doing to enjoy the glorious cherry blossoms.
-To join the lively party, head over to Tsuruma Park.
-But if a more mature and refined approach is your style, then the Nagoya Castle grounds or nearby Meijo Park will probably be more to your liking.
+To join the lively party, head over to Tsuruma Park , the Nagoya Castle grounds or nearby Meijo Park.